biocore/empress/README.md

 `pip install empress`

 Try running the command `empress --help` to ensure that Empress has been installed properly.
-If you see details for the different Empress commands then the installation has succeeded and you are ready to start using Empress!.
+If you see details for the different Empress commands then the installation has succeeded and you are ready to start using Empress!

 ### Available commands